Home

 Minutes of Meetings

-In each and every meeting we make sure that we write minutes of that meeting, during the meeting, using flip chart, white board, laptop with LCD projector, whatever is available and convenient.
+In each and every meeting we make sure that we write minutes of that meeting, during the meeting, using flip charts, notes on white boards, laptops with LCD projector, handheld devices like mobile phones or tablets, whatever is available and convenient.

 Instructions – Confirmation of Instructions

-Certain sub-projects or individual work packages need "notice to proceed", an instruction given by the customer towards the supplier, or the supplier towards the sub-supplier.
+Certain sub-projects or individual work packages need "notices to proceed", which are instructions given by the customer towards the supplier, or the supplier towards the sub-supplier.
 Instructions need to be confirmed, in turn.
 If they are not given in writing we take notes.

 Correspondence